kristopolous/DRR/indycast.net/about.md

 ## Architecture

-Since there's no money behind this, I'd need a way to do it cheaply and have alow barrier to entry for participation.
-People should be encouraged to run and manage their own servers for their favorite radio station.
+Since there's no money behind this, it is done cheaply with a low barrier to entry for participation.
+People are encouraged to run and manage their own servers for their favorite radio station.

 The solution seeks to be: